Cheniere Energy signs MOU with CNPC on liquefied natural gas sales

-BEIJING (Reuters) - Cheniere Energy Inc (LNG.A), owner of the first liquefied natural gas (LNG) export terminal in the United States, signed a memorandum of understanding (MOU) with China National Petroleum Corp [CNPET.UL] for long-term LNG sales and purchase cooperation, the U.S. State Department said on Thursday.
+BEIJING, Nov 9 (Reuters) - Cheniere Energy Inc, owner of the first liquefied natural gas (LNG) export terminal in the United States, signed a memorandum of understanding (MOU) with China National Petroleum Corp for long-term LNG sales and purchase cooperation, the U.S. State Department said on Thursday.

 The agreement was made as part of U.S. President Donald Trump’s visit to China this week.